“No, no, we are not satisfied, and we will not be satisfied until justice rolls down like waters and righteousness like a mighty stream.”

 As a result, we will return proper flow to the Murray Darling system, so that water security is ensured for country towns and the environment.
 Whilst this will be, and Constitutionally must be, our first priority, compensation will be paid to any industry which suffers short term losses as a result of the changeover, and to any individuals who become temporarily unemployed.

-We will employ the best advice from Israeli and other experts on water conservation, and management, to increase security to country towns, farmers and the environment.
+We will employ the best advice from around the world on water conservation, and management, to increase security to country towns, farmers and the environment.
 We will also move towards improved efficiency in reservoir management and ground water use, and improvements in water technology will be the first priority for our Department of Innovation and Entrepreneurship.
 This, together with water savings from more appropriate cropping, will enable us, in the long term to increase Australia’s overall water availability.
 In turn this will provide one of the key bases for population growth to support economic growth, and the funding of key policy initiatives.

 Insofar as the federal government is responsible for the health and safety of federal government workers, we would not tolerate any suggestion that work health and safety should be downgraded.
 Indeed, we would be looking closely at the current regime to make sure it could be strengthened in workers’ favour wherever necessary.